oneapi-src/oneTBB/rfcs/README.md

 This directory contains design documents (RFCs) approved for implementation in oneTBB.

-There are several possible states for an RFC:
+The possible RFC states are:

 1. Initial RFC PR
 2. proposed